-CICAD notes with concern that Antigua and Barbuda does not have regulatory measures for accrediting prevention programs, nor does it have an accreditation process for care or treatment services.
-CICAD observes that Antigua and Barbuda has no public facility/center for treatment and rehabilitation but has one privately owned treatment center that partners with government agencies.
-CICAD also observes that the country has neither supervisory mechanisms to ensure compliance with international quality standards in prevention programs nor international quality criteria of the public or private treatment or rehabilitation services.
-In addition, CICAD notes with concern that Antigua and Barbuda has not conducted an assessment at the national, regional, or local levels to determine the needs regarding primary care, treatment, or reintegration services.
+CICAD notes with concern that Dominica does not have regulatory measures in place to accredit prevention programs, nor does it have an accreditation process for care or treatment services.
+CICAD also notes that the country does not use CICAD's Indispensable Criteria for the opening and operating of drug use disorders as it has no drug use disorder treatment center.
+CICAD also observes that Dominica has neither supervisory mechanisms to ensure compliance with international quality standards in prevention programs, nor supervisory mechanisms to ensure international quality criteria of the public or private treatment or rehabilitation services.
+In addition, CICAD notes with concern that the country has not conducted an assessment at the national, regional or local level to determine the needs regarding primary care, treatment, or reintegration services during the evaluation period.